-In this section we will present a small comparison of the finite sample properties of the two bootstrap approximations given in this section.
+In this section we present a small comparison of the finite-sample properties of the two bootstrap approximations given in this section.
 We also study the impact of the choice of the parameter $k$ on the properties of the estimates and the bootstrap procedure.
-For the sake of brevity we only consider data generated form the Clayton copula with a coefficient of lower tail dependence $\lambda_L=0.25$.
-The Clayton copula is defined by
+For the sake of brevity, we only consider data generated form the Clayton copula with a coefficient of lower tail dependence $\lambda_L=0.25$.
+The Clayton copula, defined by

-and is a widely used for modeling of negative tail dependent data.
+is widely used for modeling of negative tail-dependent data.
 Its lower tail copula is given by